33 Real Christmas Gifts for 14 Year Old Boys

 POWERUP 4.0 Smartphone-Controlled Paper Airplane Kit

-Why we like it: He actually asks to go outside now
+Why I like it: He actually asks to go outside now

 I bought this hoping to pry my son away from Fortnite during winter break.
 First flight crashed immediately.
 Second wobbled into our neighbor’s fence.
 By Christmas afternoon, he’d folded six different designs, each labeled with predicted flight times.